krzysztofreczek/go-structurizr/README.md

 err = v.RenderStructureTo(structure, outFile)
 ```

+## Examples
+You may find a couple of examples implemented in the `cmd` directory.
+In order to run any of those examples, please run the shell script attached.

 ## Good practices
 The best results and experience in using the library will be ensured by enforcing the following practices: